rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 ## Ecosystem Independence

-IDOM has a flexible set of core abstractions that allow it to easily interface with its peers.
+IDOM has a flexible set of core abstractions that allow it to interface with its peers.
 At the time of writing, both Jupyter and Dash are supported, while Streamlit and Bokeh are in the works:

 - [idom-jupyter](https://github.com/idom-team/idom-jupyter) (try it now with
   [Binder](https://mybinder.org/v2/gh/idom-team/idom-jupyter/main?filepath=notebooks%2Fintroduction.ipynb))
 - [idom-dash](https://github.com/idom-team/idom-dash)

-By providing well defined interfaces and straighforward protocols, IDOM makes it easy to swap out any part of the stack with an alternate implementation if you need to.
-For example, if you need to use a different web server for your application, IDOM already has 3 options to choose from or, use as blueprints to create your own:
+By providing well defined interfaces and straighforward protocols, IDOM makes it easy to swap out any part of the stack with an alternate implementation if you want to.
+For example, if you need a different web server for your application, IDOM already has 3 options to choose from or, use as blueprints to create your own:

 - [Sanic](https://github.com/sanic-org/sanic)
 - [Flask](https://github.com/pallets/flask)